jasper06/football_twitter/readme.md

 go to: chrome://extensions/ and click "load unpacked".

 Select the folder of the files and open it.
 It should automatically add it to chrome now to your extensions list where you can activate it.

+Final..
+Make sure to have your notifications enabled (otherwise it won't show one :-))